iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 In this setting, there is a first phase where neurons only significantly change in direction, and those direction can be computed.
 All the results in the paper count on the fact that this phase is long enough that we know which direction are strongly weighted, and that after this neurons will not change patterns anymore (or not significantly.)

-The convex approach can make this clear:

-- write the derivative clearly

-### on classification?

 ## Conclusion

-todo: The main takeaway is ...
+The main takeaway is that the best network for a given dataset can be found exactly by solving a convex problem.
+Each local minima usually found by doing gradient descent in the non-convex problem are also described by a convex problem.
+However, finding the global optima is impossible in practice, and the approximation are costly.
+There is no evident link between feature learning in the non-convex and the convex reformulation.

-chatgpt: As we conclude, the tension between the computational demands of cutting-edge models and the necessity for interpretability becomes apparent.
+As we conclude, the tension between the computational demands of cutting-edge models and the necessity for interpretability becomes apparent.
 Unveiling the intricacies of training offers a glimpse into simpler, more transparent models, fostering adaptability and responsiveness in the evolving landscape of artificial intelligence.
 This duality of complexity and clarity underscores the ongoing quest for a more responsible and effective future in machine learning.

-todo: open problems: gap with practice: forced early stopping

-todo: chatgpt: Despite advancements in understanding the optimization landscape of neural networks, a significant gap persists in reconciling theory with practical challenges, notably forced early stopping.
-In real-world scenarios, networks often cease learning before reaching a global minima, a phenomenon not adequately addressed by current theoretical frameworks.
-Bridging this gap is pivotal for a more comprehensive grasp of neural network dynamics and the development of optimization strategies that align more closely with the intricacies of practical applications.
-Addressing the conundrum of forced early stopping stands as a key frontier in optimizing neural network training for enhanced real-world performance.
+Despite advancements in understanding the optimization landscape of neural networks, a significant gap persists in reconciling theory with practical challenges, notably because of early stopping.
+In real-world scenarios, networks often cease learning before reaching a local minima.

 ## todo